louiz/biboumi/doc/biboumi.1.rst

 Configuration
 =============

 The configuration file uses a simple format of the form ``option=value``.

+The values from the configuration file can be overridden by environment variables, with the name all in upper case and prefixed with "BIBOUMI_".
+For example, if the environment contains “BIBOUMI_PASSWORD=blah", this will override the value of the “password” option in the configuration file.

 Sending SIGUSR1 or SIGUSR2 (see kill(1)) to the process will force it to re-read the configuration and make it close and re-open the log files.
 You can use this to change any configuration option at runtime, or do a log rotation.

-Here is a description of each possible option:
+Here is a description of every possible option:

 hostname
 --------